-Now consider a fixed function $f$ and an input class $\mathcal{A}$.
+To present the final algorithm, we need to calculate $\kappa$, the number of copies of $(S, \hat{R}) \sAMS A$ we should maintain at the coordinator.
+Consider a fixed function $f$ and an input class $\mathcal{A}$.
 Recall that in Lemma \ref{lem:c}, $a, b$ and $\E[X]$ all depend on the input stream $A \in \mathcal{A}$ because the distribution of $X$ is determined by the input stream.
 To minimize the communication cost, we want to keep $\kappa$ as small as possible while Inequality (\ref{eq:inq:c}) holds for all input streams in $\mathcal{A}$.
 Formally, given an input stream $A\in\mathcal{A}$, we define $\pi(A)$ as